 A distributor’s objective, in a binary, is to keep both legs balanced.
 Your strong leg (or reference leg) is the weak leg (or pay leg) of the distributor above you, so your upline will help you build this leg.
 In order to take full advantage of the volume in your reference leg, you need to grow your pay leg.

 The commission itself is a percentage of the entirety of your pay leg.
 No matter how many levels away from you a sale happens, you get the same percentage on it, no matter what your rank is.
 The percentage is usually the same from binary to binary, but the commissionable dollars of the whole organization are capped at a certain percentage to keep the company from paying out more than is sustainable.
+For a more in depth look at binaries, I encourage you to read this article.

 To summarize, with the breakaway commission plan, there are well defined roles.
 With the unilevel plan, everyone is the same as everyone else.
 There are ranks, but bonuses are paid the same to everyone.
 The same is true of binary plans, but ranks are almost meaningless; the focus is for distributors to try to balance volume between both legs of the organization.
 These are the absolute basic facts about the three types of compensation plans.